-The challenge is compounded when different sales roles need different things out of the sales pipeline:
+Sales pipeline management complexity is compounded when different roles need different things out of the sales pipeline:

 - It should tell the sales reps where to prioritize their time, which deals are closest to closing, and which need nurturing.
 The sales pipeline should also help them guide the buyer through the buying/sales process.

 - It can help sales managers personalize coaching for individual sales reps based on where they need support.
 It should help them manage the gap between team quotas and sold-to-date and provide a roadmap of a primary path to quota as well as “plan-B” opportunities to fill in if plan A falls short.